scaleup-ai/appworks-demo/docs/behaviors/persistent-sessions.behavior.md

   4. Make another request to any API route; the plugin should detect the cookie, and `request.rememberUserId` will be available to route handlers.
 DB `remember_tokens.expires_at` should be extended.

 - Automated tests to add (recommended):
+  - Controller test:
-  - Controller test: simulate OAuth-start with `X-Remember-Me: 1` header; assert repository created a new hashed record and response includes Set-Cookie with `remember_token`.
+    - Xero: simulate OAuth-start with `X-Remember-Me: 1` header; assert `remember_token` repository created a new hashed record and response includes Set-Cookie with `remember_token`.
+    - Google: simulate OAuth-start with `X-Google-Persist: 1` header (or exercise the connect redirect path); assert `google_tokens` contains the persisted refresh token for the client/user and no `remember_token` cookie is created.
   - Plugin test: create a test DB row with a known raw token, send a request with cookie set; assert the request is decorated and the DB `expires_at` was extended.

 ## Notes for maintainers